 Follow Hwy #4 just past the town of Port Alberni and turn onto Beaver Creek Road.
 Follow signs to the park.

-The McLean “Steam” Sawmill is the only commercial steam-operated sawmill in Canada.
-You can experience the excitement of steam, as the sawmill cuts wood for demonstration and sale.
+The McLean Sawmill is a National Historic Site, and the perfect place to wander at any time of year.
+It’s the only commercial steam-operated sawmill in Canada, and you can experience the excitement as the sawmill cuts wood for demonstration and sale.
 There are old buildings on-site and plenty of restored logging equipment to look at, including a steam donkey, logging trucks, graders, and lumber carriers.

-5633 Smith Rd, Port Alberni (which is off of Beaver Creek Road)
+5633 Smith Rd, Port Alberni (off of Beaver Creek Road)

 The area also offers some of Vancouver Island’s best camping.
 There are two campgrounds available at the Provincial Park.
 The lower campground is closer to the lake and showers, however, the sites don’t offer as much privacy as the upper (larger) campground located across the highway.